B1tRunner/rsschool-cv/cv.md

 Experience
 ----------
-Been a Marketing specialist in sales company for 3 years
+I've been a Marketing specialist in sales company for 3 years

 Technical Experience
 --------------------